hozuki/StarlightDirector/README.md

 The next generation of Starlight Director from [DereTore](https://github.com/OpenCGSS/DereTore).
 Starlight Director is the unofficial beatmap editor for [Idolmaster Cinderella Girls Starlight Stage](http://cinderella.idolmaster.jp/sl-stage/).
 (Will it support Million Live Theater Days?
 TBD)

 It is now in its beta phase.
-But still, thank you [@statmentreply](https://github.com/statementreply) and [@logchan](https://github.com/logchan) for maintaing the old version.
+The old version is now removed.

 ## Requirements